vrittiikoshe/Expense-Tracker-using-Flask/README.md

 ---

-## 📊 Screenshots
+## ⚠️ Note

-(Add your project screenshots here)
+* SQLite database may reset on free deployment (Render).
+* For production, PostgreSQL is recommended.

 ---

-## ✨ Future Improvements
+## 🔮 Future Improvements

-* 🔐 User authentication (login/signup)
+* 🔐 User authentication (Login/Signup)
 * 🌐 REST API support
-* 📱 Responsive mobile design improvements
+* 📱 Mobile responsiveness improvements
-* ☁️ Deployment (Render / Railway)
+* ☁️ PostgreSQL integration
-* 📈 Advanced analytics
+* 📈 Advanced analytics dashboard

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repo and submit a pull request.

----

-## 📌 Author
+## 👩‍💻 Author

 **Vritti Koshe**
 Python Developer | Backend Enthusiast

 ---

-## ⭐ Show Your Support
+## ⭐ Support

-If you like this project, give it a ⭐ on GitHub!
+If you like this project, consider giving it a ⭐ on GitHub!